Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 This will be tailored towards Backend Engineering / Web Development.

 I know some courses I took were paid because it provided me with a little structure but please note all the paid courses can be substituted with Youtube and Free Code Camp.
 If this respository gets a lot of traction I will be more than happy to share links to some of these resources if people would be interest in it.
 Definitely, use the paid resource syllabus's to guide your self-taught learning.
+I am in no way sponsored nor promoting any course this can all be done through free resources this was just my journey.

 ## Where I Started: